 In addition to HIC-15, the maximum vector resultant acceleration of the head is considered.
-A maximum head acceleration that exceeds 70 g and is caused by contact between the head and a hard surface of the vehicle interior can result in lowering the head injury rating one level.
-If the maximum head acceleration occurs during the maximum HIC-15 interval, then only an otherwise good head/neck rating would be downgraded, to acceptable.
-If the maximum head acceleration occurs outside the maximum HIC-15 interval, then the head/neck rating would be downgraded one level regardless of the rating indicated by other measures on the head and neck.
-(However, if two distinct events caused head accelerations >70 g, the head/neck rating would be downgraded only one level.)
+A maximum head acceleration that exceeds 70 g and is caused by contact between the head and a hard surface of the vehicle interior can result in lowering the head injury rating one level (details are provided in Figure 1).
 This additional criterion for evaluating protection of the head is based on concern about moderate and serious injuries (AIS 2-3) to the face and weaker parts of the skull than are represented by the biomechanical data underlying the establishment of HIC.
 This is a particular concern when the high accelerations are caused by head impacts against hard structures with relatively small areas of contact, such as may occur when the back of a dummy's head hits the B-pillar or the face of the dummy contacts the steering wheel through the deflating airbag.
 Minimum force levels associated with face and skull fractures caused by blows with a small impactor (6.45 cm2 area) range from 670 to 4000 N (Schneider and Nahum, 1972).
 These forces correspond to head accelerations of 15-90 g for the 4.5 kg head of the Hybrid III dummy used in Institute tests.
 This additional head evaluation criterion is similar to requirements of the Canadian Motor Vehicle Safety Regulations Standard 208, which limits test dummy head accelerations to less than 80 g in cars not equipped with airbags.

-^{} Femur axial force duration corridors are shown in Figure 4.
+\\ Femur axial force duration corridors are shown in Figure 5.